15 Fun Facts About Service Dogs

 Service dogs are specially trained to assist individuals with disabilities.

-Part of their training includes learning to ignore distractions like people they don’t know, animals, and other things that may draw their attention away from the task they are working on.
+Part of their training includes learning to ignore distractions, such as people they don’t know, animals, and other objects that may divert their attention from the task at hand.

 Service dogs need to focus on the task at hand, so they are taught to ignore strangers, who could be distracting.